 CNS 507E – Human Life Span Development.
-Dave Wenzel, Ph.D.
+Lectures By: Dave Wenzel, Ph.D.
 This course covers human development; including biological, psychological, sociological, and cognitive development from conception to death, including aging and long-term care.
 Diagnostic and psychotherapeutic issues that are particular to each phase of development will also be highlighted.
 For M.A. in Marital and Family Therapy or M.A. in Counseling students only.
 Course offered concurrent with on-campus course.
-3 credits.
+3 credit hours.

 CNS 518E – Career and Lifestyle Development.
-Norm Thiesen, Ph.D.
+Lectures By: Norm Thiesen, Ph.D.
 This course begins with an exploration of the theology of work and moves to an examination of career selection and career development theories.
 Students will learn about occupational information sources and systems as well as lifestyle and career decision making.
 For M.A. in Marital and Family Therapy or M.A. in Counseling students only.
 Course offered concurrent with on-campus course.
-2 credits.
+2 credit hours.

-CNS 562KE – Premarital Counseling.
-Norm Thiesen, Ph.D.
+CNS 561LE – Premarital Counseling.
+Lectures By: Norm Thiesen, Ph.D.
 This course will focus on the rationale, tools, and procedures for premarital education and counseling.
 The student will be credentialed in the use of Prepare/Enrich materials.
-1 credit.
+1 credit hour.

 CNS 565FE - The Business of Counseling.
-David Wenzel, Ph.D, and Hollis Wenzel, M.A., LMFT.
+Lectures By: David Wenzel, Ph.D, and Hollis Wenzel, M.A., LMFT.
 Counselors, while excellent at serving others, often lack the necessary skills for business end of counseling and ministry.
 To be successful in the work world, counselors need to be equipped in areas basic to operating ethically and successfully in business.
 This course covers topics such as developing a business plan, marketing, office space, business structures, book-keeping, billing, malpractice issues, leases, record keeping and staffing.
-1 credit.
+1 credit hour.